 Teeth are more than the pearly whites that show above the gumline.
 A tooth root is just as critical as the top of the tooth.
 Teeth roots sit deep in the jaw, massaging the surrounding bone.
 In fact, they “tell” the bone to continuously regenerate and stay strong.
 When a tooth falls out, gets knocked out, or is extracted, the bone matter stops regenerating.
 As a result, the shape of the jaw begins to change, which can lead to further bone loss and shifting of adjacent teeth.

 Though dental bridges can serve as replacements for missing teeth, they have one major downside: Despite their aesthetic benefits, they do nothing to encourage bone to grow.
 Only surgically placed dental implants foster bone strength because they are located in the space left behind by the natural tooth.

 Receiving a dental implant in Denton, TX, will take more time than having a bridge made.
 Yet it will also be a permanent solution.
 In fact, many people who receive dental implants admit that they love the results.
 Not only can they treat their dental implants like natural teeth, but they can rest easy knowing that their bone health has not been compromised.

-Resolve to Replace Missing Teeth With Dental Implants in Denton, TX
+Resolve To Replace Missing Teeth With Dental Implants In Denton, TX

-Dr. Vickers and his partner, Dr. Tamir V. Anver, who is also a medical doctor and oral surgeon, are accepting new patients interested in learning about same-day or single dental implants in Denton, TX.
+A dental professional should use dental implants that are made from long-lasting materials.
+Dr. Vickers brings years of compassion and experience to every patient’s case and uses high-quality materials.
+We are accepting new patients interested in learning about same-day or single dental implants in Denton, TX.
 Call (940) 301-3250 to set up an appointment at our Denton office or (469) 498-2080 to schedule a time at the Flower Mound Texas Center for Oral Surgery and Dental Implants location.